sbslee/pypgx/docs/cli.rst

      --add-chr-prefix  Whether to add the 'chr' string in contig names.
      --merge           Whether to merge overlapping intervals (gene names will be removed too).
+     --target-genes    Whether to only return target genes, excluding control genes and paralogs.
-     --sv-genes        Whether to only return genes with SV.
+     --sv-genes        Whether to only return target genes whose at least one star allele is defined by structural variation
+     --var-genes       Whether to only return target genes whose at least one star allele is defined by SNVs/indels.

 estimate-phase-beagle
 =====================